zenhob/hcl/HACKING.markdown

 # Hacking HCl

-## Rubygems
+## Running the tests

-They're useful so we use them to install our gems.
-However there's no need to explicitly include rubygems in the app.
-That's up the system to decide.
-Don't require rubygems in the code.

-We require rubygems in the test as a developer convenience.
+Use Bundler to install dependencies before you run the tests:

+    gem install bundler
+    bundle
+    rake test

-## Running HCl in place
+## Running HCl during development

-This is common and supported:

-  ruby -rubygems -Ilib bin/hcl

-Don't add dir(__FILE__)/lib to the load path in the binary.
-Bad manners.

-## That's it

-That's it.
-I mostly wrote this to explain why I rolled back certain changes.
+To run HCl in place (e.g. for testing out local changes) you can use bundle exec:

+    bundle exec bin/hcl